Fernandocgomez/gdlc.monorepo.opensource/libs/tracking/angular/universal-analytics/README.md

 | ---------------------- | ------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------- |
 | trackPageViews();      |                     | Create a subscription to the Angular Router to start tracking pages views and send them to GTM dataLayer.
 Note: This method needs to be called on the constructor.        | [See Example](#trackPageViews)  |

-#### trackPageViews()
-Create a subscription to the Angular Router to start tracking pages views and send them to GTM dataLayer.
-Note: This method needs to be called on the constructor.

 <h1>Examples:</h1>

 <h3 id="trackPageViews">trackPageViews();</h3>